po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

   ```

   * The `=` assignment operator is also used to re-assign a new value to a variable.
-Use the variable's name followed by `=` and the new value you want the variable to hold.
+Use the variable's name followed by `=` and the new value.
 Since the variable has already been declared, there is no need to use `var` again.

   ```
         studentName = "Tonya";